sam-myers/docs/reference/programming-model.md

 ###### `ignoreChanges`
 Provides a list of properties which will be ignored as part of updates.
 The value of the property will be used for newly created resources, but will not be used as part of updates.
 This is typically used to avoid changes in properties leading to diffs or to change defaults for a property without forcing all existing deployed stacks to update or replace the affected resource.

+###### `additionalSecretOutputs`
+Provides a list of output properties which should be treated as secrets.
+This value aguments any values that Pulumi detects itself, based on what secret inputs to the resource has.
+This is typically used to express that for a specific instance of a resource, some of its output properties should be treated as secrets (when they would not normally be).

 ### Resource names {#names}